Ingredients for Amazon’s HQ2 all available in St. Louis

 Why should Amazon look to St. Louis?
 In actuality, there is no one singular selling point, nor should there be if Amazon — or for that matter, any other company — is considering it.
 Rather, the choice revolves around a broad-based criterion, as anyone working in economic development and site selection understands.

-Where to being?
+Where to begin?
 Well, although it’s not particularly important for all practical purposes, let’s start with legacy, as St. Louis’ run of innovation and corporate success over the past two centuries is nothing short of remarkable.

 Anheuser-Busch birthed the global beer industry and Purina the worldwide pet food market; Energizer batteries and the largest car rental company, Enterprise, launched in St. Louis; and say what you want about GMO crops pending your politics, but St. Louis-based Monsanto has ensured for a generation of food production while global farmland dissipates and worldwide population numbers soar.